Abi Titmuss: Publications

 In 2005, Titmuss produced a book, co-written with Jayne Lockwood, called Ten Fantasies, in which she revealed her "ten most secret sexual fantasies."
 She stated that she did not want her mother to read it.

 On 24 July 2008, her memoir, titled The Secret Diaries of Abigail Titmuss, on which she collaborated with Heat journalist Lucie Cave, was published by Headline Review.
 It was written in the form of a diary and is a day-to-day summary of her life for the previous six years.
 It includes an indepth look into the trial of Titmuss' then-boyfriend John Leslie, who had been accused of rape; her rise to fame; and how she dealt with the tabloids invading her life.

 Personal life

 Titmuss first came to public attention as the girlfriend of TV presenter John Leslie, whom she met in a Fulham bar on 10 April 1999.
+From 2007 to 2009, she was in a relationship with Marc Warren.
 In 2017, she married Days of Our Lives co-star Ari Welkom.
 The couple have a son.